 Is PSN Down?

 The most common PSN problem is that PSN is down.
-If you see error CE-33991-5 on your PS4 or PS3 the entire PSN may be down.
+If you see error CE-33991-5 on your PS4 or PS3 the entire network may be down.

 You can check the PSN Status Page and DownDetector to see if there are PSN problems happening right now.
 Both of these are updated frequently.
 The PSN Status Page will detail specific issues and restrictions, including issues playing games, seeing trophies and other social features.